bocadilloproject/bocadillo/docs/guide/README.md

 ## Why Bocadillo?

+**Bocadillo** is a **Python asynchronous web framework**.
+It is built on top of asyncio and [Starlette], and implements the [ASGI] standard.

-With Bocadillo, you can use Python 3.6+ asynchronous programming to build fast, scalable and real-time capable web APIs.
-Here is what makes this as fun and approachable as possible:
+With Bocadillo, you can use **asynchronous programming** available in Python 3.6+ to build fast, scalable and real-time capable web APIs.

+Here's how Bocadillo makes this as fun and approachable as possible:

 <b-features/>